Charging Customers For Using Credit Cards Will Kill Your Business

 3. Card Type

 And third, the type of credit card the customer is using.
 In this last case, numerous banks offer customers rewards for using their credit card.
 These rewards most commonly come in the form of cash back or points that can be used to redeem flights or merchandise.
-Essentially, the Interchange fees that a business incurs for accepting a credit card pay for the customer’s rewards.
+Essentially, the Interchange fees that a business incurs for accepting a credit card pay for the customer's rewards, which makes the processing fees more expensive.
+This might seem unfair at first, but there are tradeoffs to accepting cards versus only accepting cash that we'll cover below.

 Merchant Account Provider Markups

-On top of Interchange, the companies that manage a business’ merchant account also bake in their own profit margins on top of the Interchange fee in the form of both a percentage and flat fee.
-These markups can vary greatly depending on several factors and are determined by the company that the business is using for its merchant services.
-Some companies offer transparent markups on top of Interchange (known as Interchange-plus) and others hide their markup in murky tiered pricing buckets, or as a single flat-rate for all transactions.
-The latter pricing methods are often much more expensive than Interchange-plus.
+On top of the Interchange rate, the companies that manage your merchant account also bake in their own profit margins on top of the Interchange fee in the form of both a percentage and flat fee.
+These markups are determined by the company that you use for your merchant services.
+Some companies offer transparent markups on top of Interchange (known as Interchange-plus) and others hide their markups in murky tiered pricing buckets, or as a single flat-rate for all transactions.
+Choosing the wrong merchant account provider can severely impact your processing costs, so you should take great care to fully understand your pricing before entering into any service agreements.

 Monthly, Annual and Other Junk Fees